haoict/TiniLinux/README.md

 # Build
 cd output.<boardname>
-make menuconfig # adjust anything if you want, otherwise just exit make -j$(nproc)
+make menuconfig # adjust anything if you want, otherwise just exit.
+If you add/remove packages, you can save changes with "make savefragmentdefconfig" command to update board's defconfig file. make -j$(nproc)
 ## The kernel, bootloader, root filesystem, etc. are in output images directory